Even amidst a tight labor market with excessive job openings, there are some demographics that have not recovered from the pandemic.

 To “get there” in terms of employment opportunities for military spouses, the Oceanside Chamber of Commerce, the National Veterans Chamber of Commerce and SCORE Mentors teamed up to develop a free business incubator program.

 The Women Entrepreneur Incubator program launched its first cohort last fall via Zoom, training women to develop part-time or full-time businesses centered around social media management.
+Initially, the program offered additional career paths, like online travel, virtual assistant and personal coaching but the program eventually focused on social media due to overwhelming interest.

 “No matter what type of business they’re thinking about starting, they all will need social media skills because they are starting with very little capital,” Carlborg said, adding that many of the women in the program are adding these skills to advance existing home businesses.